 👇The best way to learn how you can set product management OKRs is to implement them in a real-world application.

-Essential Elements of Product OKRs
+4 Essential Components of Product OKRs

 The OKR (Objectives and Key Results) framework is a quarterly goal-setting concept that is used by product teams to focus on the most important improvement areas and deliver valuable measurable outcomes for the business.